emkcloud/livewire-tweak/docs/contents/core-middleware.md

 # Livewire Middleware

-Sometimes it can be useful not only to change the route prefix, but also to assign different middleware compared to those defined in the original package.
+Sometimes it can be useful not only to change the route prefix, but also to assign different middleware.

 ## License